 Other Common Eye Color Diseases when Dogs Have Blue Eyes

 One of the other conditions in blue-eyed dogs is called pigmentary keratitis.
-This condition is caused by a build-up of pigment in the cornea, and it can lead to vision problems.
-Dogs with pigmentary keratitis will often have brown or black discolouration in their eyes, and they may also experience pain, itching, and discharge.
+This condition is caused by a build-up of pigment in the cornea, which can lead to vision problems.
+Dogs with pigmentary keratitis will often have brown or black discolouration in their eyes and may also experience pain, itching, and discharge.

 Another condition that can affect blue-eyed dogs is called retinopathy.
 This is a problem with the retina that can lead to vision loss.
 Dogs with retinopathy may develop lesions on their retina and start to lose their vision.